int128/typescript-action/README.md

 An initial release `v0.0.0` is automatically created by GitHub Actions.
 You can see the generated files in `dist` directory on the tag.

-Then checkout your repository and test it.
+Then, checkout your repository and test it.
 Node.js is required.

 ```console
 $ git clone https://github.com/your/repo.git